wkhere/stackless/Doc/library/_winreg.rst

 The object also support comparison semantics, so handle objects will compare true if they both reference the same underlying Windows handle value.

-Handle objects can be converted to an integer (e.g., using the builtin :func:`int` function), in which case the underlying Windows handle value is returned.
+Handle objects can be converted to an integer (e.g., using the built-in :func:`int` function), in which case the underlying Windows handle value is returned.
 You can also use the  :meth:`Detach` method to return the integer handle, and also disconnect the Windows handle from the handle object.